Introduction to ORM?

 Newspapers.object.create(publisher=”TOI”,name=”19th dec 2019 TOI Newspaper”)

 This is a guide to What is ORM?
-Here we discuss Working of ORM along with the advantages, features and also example to implement ORM.
+Here we discuss the Working of ORM and the advantages, features, and example to implement ORM.
 You can also go through our other related articles to learn more –